snow-abstraction/perf_rcsp/README.md

 2. I want to be clear that this is not how I would choose to solve real-world VRPs.
 There are many VRP specific methods and algorithms related to "Adaptive Large Neighborhood Search", "Branch-Price-and-Cut" and others that are better suited.
 Note that an RCSP algorithm can be used as a sub-algorithm within some algorithms.
+3. After several months of neither working on this or thinking about, I spontaneously realized that my implementation does not check dominance for all states at each node as the Boost implementation does.
+It only checks some active states (being processed `curr` and to be processed `next`).
+There was always special processing at the target node which is why the results are correct.
+However during early December 2025, I experimented with checking the dominance against older states and performance worsened significantly.
+My basic thinking about this is for some graph structure checking against older state should pay off but for the test graphs states it did not.

 ### Development notes: